-Such conditions may be encountered on offshore voyages of sufficient length, or on coastal waters when unsheltered from the wind and waves for several dozens of nautical miles.
+You may meet with such conditions when you sail on the open sea or close to the shore, when you are not protected from the wind or waves over several hundreds of nautical miles.
 These conditions may also be experienced on inland seas of sufficient size for the wave height to be generated.